Food-Truck-TrackR-Build-Week/back-end/README.md

 DELETE /api/trucks/:id - restricted, deletes the truck with the given id

 GET /api/trucks/:id/menu - restricted, returns an array of the `menuItems` from the `menu` for the `truck` with the given id

+POST /api/menus/:id - restricted, adds a menuItem to the menu with the given id

+- `req.body`: `menuItemId` is required
+- returns the updated array of the menu's menu items

+DELETE /api/menus/:id - restricted, removes a menuItem from the menu with the given id

+- `req.body`: `menuItemId` is required
+- returns the updated array of the menu's menu items

 GET /api/diners/:id - restricted, returns the diner with the given id